 If the problem is strategic drift, start with choices.

-The signal: the organization has a strategy document, but nobody uses it.
+The signal: the organisation has a strategy document, but nobody uses it.
 Resources are spread across too many priorities.
 Every initiative gets funded at 60%, and nothing produces results.
-Leaders can't articulate what the organization has explicitly chosen not to do.
+Leaders can't articulate what the organisation has explicitly chosen not to do.

 The starting move: take your current portfolio of initiatives and ask, for each one: Does this directly serve the reason we exist?
 If we stopped doing it, would the people we serve be worse off?
 The initiatives that fail both tests are consuming resources that should go to the ones that pass.
 One honest "no" is worth more than a hundred aspirational "yeses."